Notizbl. Bot. Gart. Berl. 7: 315 (1919), sensu Fl. Victoria 4: 209 (1999) APNI

 The identity of the plants in Australia is unclear, as is the taxonomic status of the species.
 Denton (1973) treated Oxalis vallicola as a taxonomic synonym of O. latifolia, with no direct reference given to O. vallicola in the discussion.
 Denton discusses the morphological variation in O. latifolia, but it is unclear whether this encompasses the plants which have been called O. vallicola in Australia.
 Denton comments that bulbils in O. latifolia are formed either adjacent to the parent bulb or at the tips of 'rhizomes', which is one of the differences used in Australian and New Zealand floras to differentiate O. latifolia and O. vallicola.
 Denton also gives the corolla colour in O. latifolia as blue, lavender or white, and mentions that the degree of lobing of the leaflets varies from emarginate or barely lobed to deeply lobed.
 There is no mention of the distinctive fishtail-shaped leaflets, a feature which is usually taken to characterise Australian plants of O. latifolia.
 It is unclear whether O. vallicola warrants recognition, or whether it is best treated as taxonomic synonym of a variable O. latifolia.

 Oxalis vallicola is most closely related to O. latifolia, which it resembles in the bulb scale nerves, umbel-like inflorescence, and the absence of calli on the leaflets.
-For differences, see key.
-It is also similar to O. debilis, which differs in having many conspicuous orange-brown calli on the leaf lower surface, more than two calli (up to 5) on at least some sepals, a corymbose inflorescence, and pink flowers.
+But is more like O. debilis in the stylar hairs, and in lacking the fishtail-shaped leaflets.
+O. debilis differs in having many conspicuous orange-brown calli on the leaf lower surface, more than two calli (up to 5) on at least some sepals, a corymbose inflorescence, and pink flowers.
 O. vallicola is far less often collected than either O. debilis or O. latifolia.

 |Bioregion||Occurrence status||Establishment means|